Purple (Stone Temple Pilots album): Composition

-Purple represents a stylistic expansion for the band, combining the grunge, alternative rock and hard rock of their debut album, Core, with a wider range of musical influences, such as acoustic, blues rock, country, folk, funk, jazz, psychedelia, psychedelic rock and southern rock.
+Purple has been described as the album that "put grunge out of its misery," combining the alternative rock and hard rock of Core, with a wider range of musical influences.
+This includes: acoustic, blues rock, country, folk, funk, jazz, psychedelic rock and Southern rock.
 According to Jack Mancuso of Sputnikmusic, the album is characterized by a balance between melodic accessibility and genre variation.
 Although the compositional techniques used on the album are described as conventional, employing basic song structures and a production style that is "glossy and clean", the band's emphasis on melody remains a consistent feature.
 The ability to integrate melodic elements across varying stylistic contexts allows the band to explore heavier musical passages without sounding overtly abrasive.
 The structure of the album reflects a division in stylistic emphasis.
 The first half primarily consists of rock-oriented tracks with a heavier sound, while the second half introduces more experimental material.

 The guitar work on Purple has been described as central to the album's sound.
 Mancuso comments that the guitarist Dean DeLeo employs a tonal approach that is among "the fullest and most rewarding" within the alternative rock genre.
 His playing is characterized by clarity, melodic construction, and the use of alternate tunings.
 The album's opening track, "Meatplow", features a prominent guitar riff noted for its forceful and melodic qualities, establishing a dynamic interplay with the bass.
 On "Vasoline", Dean DeLeo uses a three-over-four rhythmic pattern based on two notes, creating an initial impression of minimalism.
 This is contrasted by what's referred to as "crystal-clear" guitar tones that, alongside Weiland's vocal harmonies, enhance the track's sonic intensity during the chorus.
 Dean DeLeo's acoustic guitar work also plays a significant role in shaping the album's dynamics.
 Tracks such as "Pretty Penny" and "Kitchenware & Candybars" incorporate acoustic passages that facilitate key changes and support softer verse sections.
 The bassist, Robert DeLeo, contributes bass lines that reflect a similarly melodic sensibility.
 His playing is characterized by tonal contrast and adaptability.
 Mancuso highlights the difference between the "light, floaty" bass line on "Interstate Love Song" and the more aggressive, distorted approach on "Army Ants" as evidence of his dynamic range.